Richmond launches second attempt at West Broad Street rezoning after backlash to plans allowing 20-story buildings

 The city has already adopted some of the Pulse zoning plan’s recommendations, starting with changes in the Scott’s Addition area, followed by changes in Monroe Ward and the Arts District last summer.

-The zoning would also align with some new developments the city has approved through special-use permits, such as a 12-story apartment complex at the intersection of West Broad Street and Lombardy Street that's under construction.
+The zoning would also align with some new developments the city has approved through special-use permits, such as a 12-story apartment complex at the intersection of West Broad and Lombardy streets that’s under construction.

 “I think it is best to make sure that that zoning is in line with where ... we want the development to occur,” Vonck said.
 “One of the goals here is to reduce the number of special-use permits to build pretty much what is already there in the built environment.”